 For young Hondurans, gangs are a constant threat.
 Joining one may seem like the only option for survival.
 Last year, at Kenco, we started a project to make a difference.

-We offered a group of young people a chance of a better life, by training them to be coffee farmers with the skills to grow great quality beans.
+We offer young people a chance of a better life, by training them to be independent coffee farmers with the skills to grow great quality beans.
 The first students have completed their year-long course.
 They’re now building businesses of their own, backed by funding from Kenco.

 In 2016, Kenco are doing the same for a whole new set of students.
 Once again, we’re teaching them all they need to know to become coffee farmers – skilled growers, producing the finest beans.